sandersdHES/TDDProjectDreamTeam/README.md

 ### Test Cases

+**Key Tests**:
+- Role creation succeeds for valid roles and fails for duplicates.
+- Permissions are verified for roles like `Admin` and `Staff`.
+- Role updates are restricted for critical roles (e.g., cannot remove the last `Admin`).

 > Only the method to check if a role is valid is not directly tested here, since it is a helper method used in other methods of the same service.

-We have splitted our tests into 4 main categories, each representing a main functionnality of the Role Management Service :

 1. **Role Creation**:
    - **CreateRole_ValidRole_ShouldSucceed**: Verifies that creating a valid role succeeds.